icewolfz/jiMUD/docs/customizing.md

 # Customizing

-When loading the client will look for and load three files in jiMUD's data directory:
+When loading the client will look for and load files in jiMUD's data directory:

 - `%APPDATA%\jiMUD` on Windows
 - `$XDG_CONFIG_HOME/jiMUD` or `~/.config/jiMUD` on Linux